BadIdeaException/pi-setup-guide/nextcloud/nextcloud.md

 ## Get it ready for Traefik

 We will eventually want Traefik to act as a reverse proxy on our server, both to allow for several websites to be served from the Pi, but also because it makes dealing with Let's Encrypt certificates spectacularly easy.
+Much of this was taken from https://chriswiegman.com/2020/01/running-nextcloud-with-docker-and-traefik-2/.

 Add the following lines to the `nextcloud` service definition to

 - tell Traefik to expose this service,
 - re-route dav requests,